borelian/LandS_exact_solution/README.md

 # The exact solution of LandS
-This page is devoted to provide a proof on the exact solution of the classical stochastic optimization problem LandS  (Louveaux & Smeer, 1988) on its most common version presented by Linderoth et al (2006) and available on this link: http://pages.cs.wisc.edu/~swright/stochastic/sampling/
+This page is devoted to provide a proof on the exact solution of the classical stochastic optimization problem LandS  (Louveaux & Smeer, 1988) on its most common version presented by Linderoth et al (2006) and available on $[this link](http://pages.cs.wisc.edu/~swright/stochastic/sampling/).
+I also write thsi page as a way to encourage other researchers to try the Adaptive Partition Method on their stochastic problems.

 ## What is LandS?
 LandS is an energy planning investment problem, where the goal is to decide the capacities of four new plants while minimizing allocation and operational costs.
 The problem can be formulated as its deterministic equivalent formulation: